 The first weeks and months with a new baby can be a time of great change.
 Even when all is going well many families can use additional support.
-These drop in groups provide a welcoming, non-judgmental space for new parents to talk about the emotional changes of parenthood.
+These drop in groups provide a welcoming, non-judgmental space for parents to talk about the emotional changes of parenthood.
+All are free unless otherwise noted.